zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. On the Create from Function App dialog, select the **Browse** button next to the Function App field.

-3. In the Import Azure Functions blade, select **Function App** and then select the your Function App from the list, and click **Select**.
+3. In the Import Azure Functions blade, select **Function App** and then select your Function App from the list, and choose **Select**.

     ![The Select Function App dialog is displayed, and hands-on-lab-SUFFIX is entered into the filter box.](media/select-function-app.png "Select Function App")

-    > You can filter using your resource group name, if needed.
+    >**Note**: You can filter using your resource group name, if needed.

-4. Back on the Import Azure Functions blade, ensure the PolicyDocs function is checked, and click **Select**.
+4. Back on the Import Azure Functions blade, ensure the PolicyDocs function is checked, and chooe **Select**.

     ![The Import Azure Functions blade is displayed, with the configuration specified above set.](media/import-azure-functions.png "Import Azure Functions")